solana-labs/solana/docs/src/apps/jsonrpc-api.md

 #### Results:

+The result will be an RpcResponse JSON object with `value` equal to a JSON object containing:

-- `RpcResponse<f64>` - RpcResponse JSON object with `value` field set to the total token supply, using mint-prescribed decimals
+- `amount: <f64>` - the total token supply, using mint-prescribed decimals
+- `rawAmount: <u64>` - the raw total token supply without decimals

 #### Example: